geographyclub/american-geography/README.md

 # american-geography
-This is how I'm processing US census data for Leaflet.
+This is how I'm processing census and street data.

+## US census data
 ### Importing into PostgreSQL
 Geography files:
 ```